ficalindie/ficalindie/README.md

   Ficalindie is... a bunch of prickly pears, in our local Salentinian dialect.
 They are one of the most distinguishible local "dogmas", a fresh fruit that can be enjoyed fresh when ripe, with their pads (nopales) being also edible.
 The "Ficalindie" help people during years to sustain a simple yet efficient diet, and even today you can find everywhere in Salento (for free, wherever you find them).
-That's why we choose this name, to recall both the "Indie" nature of our initiative, creating a quite nice and funny word pun to be easily interpreted, and for the easy engangement we want to achieve with our festival!
+That's why we choose this name, to recall both the "Indie" nature of our initiative, creating a quite nice and funny word pun to be easily interpreted, and the easy engangement and availability we want to achieve with our festival (like a bunch o fprickly pears, indeed).

   ## 🌵 About us
   We are a group of five young people from [Corigliano d'Otranto](https://www.hdsalento.com/corigliano-dotranto/),